WeeslaX/Weeslaniac/README.md

 pip install uiautomator
 ```

-The list of libraries that requires installation are as follows:
+The list of libraries that requires installation (if not already done so) are as follows:

 ```
 1. uiautomator